Yazaar/Streamlabs-Chatbot-Scripts/README.md

 That will calculate the chosen percentage of your total points and gamble that. <br />
 You can also input all to gamble all of your available points! <br /> <br />

-All settings is possible to change thru the chatbot.
+All settings are possible to change through the chatbot.